-“I am an experienced (put your role) and currently seeking a chance of getting back to my career after taking the last (Insert a number of years/ duration) as a dedication to raise my family.
-Having worked for (X) years as an (insert your previous role) helped me gained great knowledge, experience, and skills valuable in this industry.
+“I am experienced (put your role) and currently seeking a chance of getting back to my career after taking the last (Insert a number of years/ duration) as a dedication to raise my family.
+Having worked for (X) years as an (insert your previous role) helped me gain great knowledge, experience, and skills valuable in this industry.
 I have further taken and completed (state a course or work experience) to refresh my skills and therefore am fully committed to continuing with my professional career full time.”

 Personal Statement Example

 A personal statement is important when you have decided to make changes in your career path.
 It gives you a chance to market your transferable skills that are relevant to your new role or in the industry.
-It is vital to make sure talk about your primary skills, give reasons for the career change and show enthusiasm to the new career.
+It is vital to make sure to talk about your primary skills, give reasons for the career change and show enthusiasm to the new career.

-Personal Statement template for Job:
+Personal Statement Template for Job:

 “Am an enthusiastic professional person who has chosen to take a new challenging career after working for (X) years as an (insert profession/role) I am a hard worker and achieves to give the best in the designated areas.
 I am open to learning new skills and eager to grasp positive things and advance in my profession.
-I have taken a course (talk about work experience or a course) and successfully completed as a preparation for my career change.
+I have taken a course (talk about work experience or a course) and successfully completed it as a preparation for my career change.
 I am keen and eager to build on skills, knowledge, and experience in this sector.
 Being a self –driven individual, I will follow my aspirations of becoming (insert new job/career) within this n industry.”

 School Leaver Personal Statement Example